 Network fees cover the cost of executing & committing transactions to the various blockchains.

 On the Ethereum blockchain, there is an additional concept known as the "Gas Price" of a transaction when calculating network fees.
 This Gas Price is typically measured in gwei (10e-9 or 0.000000001 ETH).
-While any price can be offered, it is dependent on Ethereum network traffic conditions.
+While it's possible to offer any price, the amount actually required to get your transaction processed in a timely manner is dependent on Ethereum network traffic conditions.
 If too low a price is offered, the transaction may not be mined and will not be included in the blockchain.
+If too high a price is offered, execution will be fast, but it consumes your ETH unnecessarily.

-Since our users highly value speed and reliability of transaction execution, Switcheo uses an algorithm that ensures trade transactions on Switcheo get mined and confirmed quickly.
-This allows for quicker withdrawals when they are made shortly after trading (settlement time).
-The algorithm used is primarily based on the “Fast” value from https://ethgasstation.info:
+Since our users highly value speed and reliability of transaction execution, Switcheo uses an algorithm which ensures that trade transactions on Switcheo get mined and confirmed quickly.
+This then allows for quicker withdrawals when they are made shortly after trading (settlement time).
+The Gas price used is primarily based on the “Fast” value from https://ethgasstation.info:

-If the calculated fee is determined to be too low after broadcasting, Switcheo does a "Replace-By-Fee" transaction, accelerating trade settlement by incentivizing miners to include Switcheo trade transactions in the next block to be mined.
+If the calculated fee is determined to be too low after broadcasting, Switcheo does a "Replace-By-Fee" transaction, which accelerates trade settlement by incentivizing miners to include Switcheo trade transactions in the next block to be mined.

-The final network fee is calculated by multiplying the dervied Gas Price by the number of Gas needed to execute the Exchange Smart Contract.
+The final network fee is calculated by multiplying the Gas Price obtained above by the number of Gas needed to execute the Exchange Smart Contract.
 Trades typically consume about 200k Gas, depending on how the trade is matched.

 To make the network fee calculation simpler for our users, we display the final estimated network fee amount at the bottom of the exchange window.